With the World Series winding down, here are some key dates and decisions looming for the Mariners

 Those players who become free agents are not allowed to sign with another team for a period of five days, giving their previous team an exclusive window to possibly re-sign them.
 But other teams can contact players’ agents during that time.

-The Mariners must also reinstate outfielder Mitch Haniger, catcher Tom Murphy and right-handed pitcher Andres Munoz from the 60-day injured list to the 40-player roster.
+The Mariners must also reinstate outfielder Mitch Haniger, catcher Tom Murphy and right-handed pitcher Andres Munoz from the 60-day injured list to the 40-player roster within five days of the end of the World Series.
 Seattle currently has six open spots on the 40-player roster and will have another open spot with Hirano becoming a free agent.

 The Mariners don’t have any potential free agents that are eligible for an $18.9 million qualifying offer or draft pick compensation.
 Those offers must be made within the five days after the World Series ends, and players have 10 days to accept or reject it.